-Materials for the Board of Directors meeting are distributed three business days before the meeting.
-Since most agenda items of the Board of Directors meetings are deliberated at the Management Committee prior to the Board of Directors meetings, the Company distributes the materials for the Management Committee to the outside directors and outside corporate auditors at the timing of the Management Committee, and thereby makes efforts to compensate for the short lead time between the distribution of materials for the Board of Directors meeting and the meeting date.

-ii) In addition to board materials and as necessary, sufficient information is provided to directors by the Company (where appropriate, the information should be organized and/or analyzed to promote easy understanding);

-As mentioned above, all of the materials for the agenda items of the Management Committee are distributed to the outside directors and outside corporate auditors to provide information, while questions and requests for explanations with regard to individual items are handled by the relevant divisions.

-iii) The schedule of board meetings for the current year and anticipated agenda items are determined in advance;
+- i) Materials for board meetings are distributed sufficiently in advance of the meeting date; - Materials for the Board of Directors meeting are distributed three business days before the meeting.
+Since most agenda items of the Board of Directors meetings are deliberated at the Management Committee prior to the Board of Directors meetings, the Company distributes the materials for the Management Committee to the outside directors and outside corporate auditors at the timing of the Management Committee, and thereby makes efforts to compensate for the short lead time between the - ii) In addition to board materials and as necessary, sufficient information is provided to directors by the Company (where appropriate, the information should be organized and/or analyzed to promote easy understanding); - As mentioned above, all of the materials for the agenda items of the Management Committee are distributed to the outside directors and outside corporate auditors to provide information, while questions and requests for explanations with regard to individual items are handled by the relevant divisions. - iii) The schedule of board meetings for the current year and anticipated agenda items are determined in advance: